-- Sucking insects like aphids, whiteflies, mealybugs and mites – spray thoroughly with eco-oil or eco-neem at the first sign of problems.
+- Sucking insects inluding aphids, whiteflies, mealybugs or mites – spray thoroughly with eco-oil or eco-neem at the first sign of problems.
 Alternatively you could release some predatory insects from our Backyard Buddies range.

 - Chewing insects like caterpillars and grasshoppers can attack flowers and leaves.
 Use eco-neem to fix these problems.

 - Other fungal problems – there are various leaf spots and stem rots which sometimes occur if plants are not growing in ideal conditions.
 Ensure tubers are in soil which drains well as a preventative step and then maintain strong healthy growth using eco-seaweed and eco-aminogro on a regular basis as a foliar spray.
 This will ‘toughen up’ the plants to help develop better resilience to diseases.